Link: Apply now for the British Airways Visa Signature® Card

 Let’s take a look at what you need to know about this card, and what the best alternatives are.

-The British Airways Visa is currently offering a welcome bonus of up to 100,000 Avios.
-The full bonus comes in two parts: Earn 75,000 Avios after you spend $5,000 on purchases within the first 3 months of account opening and an additional 25,000 Avios after spending $20,000 within the first 12 months of account opening.
+The British Airways Visa currently offers a welcome bonus of 75,000 Avios after you spend $5,000 on purchases within the first 3 months of account opening.

 $95 Annual Fee